DON’T Say DE VERDAD?, say THESE 6 Alternatives Instead!

 (Yes, order it.)

-I’d say that de veritas is more used by women than by men.
-Pero eso es solo mi experiencia.
-(But that’s just my experience.)
-Have you heard this phrase?
-Let me know in the comments.
+We’d say that de veritas is more used by women than by men.
+But that’s just our experience.

 Actually “de veritas” comes from ”de veras” which comes from de verdad (really).